Patient Referral

 How hospice can help with end-stage dementia.

-In addition to helping you in recognizing the signs of dying in the elderly with dementia, bringing in hospice care will help with the physical and emotional demands of caregiving.
+In addition to helping you recognize the signs that death is near in patients with dementia, bringing in hospice care will help with the physical and emotional demands of caregiving.
 Nurses will be able to adjust medication and care plans as the individual’s needs change.
 Aides can help with bathing, grooming, and other personal care.
 Social workers can help organize resources for the patient and family.
 Chaplains and bereavement specials can help the family with any emotional or spiritual needs.
 Additionally, family members can contact hospice at any time, and do not need to wait until it is recommended by the patient's physician.

 End-of-Life signs by disease.